main-educational/intro_nilearn/_sources/functional-connectivity-with-nilearn.md

 ```

 Essentially, we can imagine overlaying a 3D grid on an image.
-Then, our mask tells us which cubes or “voxels” (like 3D pixels) to sample from.
+Then, our mask tells us which cubes or "voxels" (like 3D pixels) to sample from.
 Since our Nifti images are 4D files, we can’t overlay a single grid –
 instead, we use a series of 3D grids (one for each volume in the 4D file),
 so we can get a measurement for each voxel at each timepoint.